Ford Bronco: Chassis

+Powertrain details

-Two different V8 engines were offered for the second generation Bronco: the 5.8L 351M and the 6.6L 400.
-While offering virtually the same horsepower output, the 400 produced a higher torque output over the 351M.
-As the 460 V8 was restricted to rear-wheel drive F-Series trucks, it was not offered in the Bronco.
+In adopting the F-Series chassis, the second-generation Bronco underwent a complete revision of its powertrain offerings, offering two different V8 engines.
+The 5.8L 351M engine was standard, with the 6.6L 400 V8 optional.
+While the two engines offered virtually the same horsepower output, the 400 V8 produced a higher torque output over the 351M.
+At the time, the 460 large-block V8 was only offered on rear-wheel drive trucks, making it unavailable on the Bronco.

-For 1979, Ford added emissions controls to its light-truck engines; the Bronco gained a catalytic converter (among other equipment) in both engine configurations.
+For 1979, Ford added emissions controls to its light-truck engines, with the Bronco receiving a catalytic converter (among other equipment) for both V8 engines.

 Body

 Replacing the multiple body configurations of the first generation, the second-generation Bronco was offered solely as a 3-door wagon with a lift-off rear hardtop.
 During its development as Project Shorthorn, a central requirement by Ford was to adopt bodywork from the F-100 with minimal modification.
-As with its chassis, the second-generation Bronco derives much of its body from the F-Series truck line, sharing the doors, front roofline and sheetmetal, and interior with the F-Series.
+In addition to its chassis (with a shortened wheelbase), the 1978 Bronco derives much of its body from the F-series truck line, sharing its doors, forward roofline and sheetmetal, and its interior (forward of the B-pillars) with the F-100.

 Retaining the wagon body from its predecessor, Ford designers shifted from a full-length hardtop (as with the previous Bronco and on the Jeep CJ-7) to a lift-off hardtop from behind the B-pillars.
 Designed by Dick Nesbitt, the configuration achieved higher commonality with the F-100 (sharing the doors and overhead roof stamping); attention was focused on minimizing leaks around the top seals (a problem related to the design of the K5 Blazer hardtop of the time).
 In a configuration similar to the Ford LTD Country Squire, the glass of the rear window rolled down into the tailgate (via a dash-mounted switch or from using the key on the outside), allowing the tailgate to fold down.

 Coinciding with its commonality with the F-100, the second-generation Bronco introduced features new to the model line for the first time, including air conditioning, radio, and tilt steering.
 While a two-seat interior remained standard, the 11-inch wider interior allowed for a three-passenger front bench seat; with a folding and removable rear seat, the Bronco became a six-passenger vehicle for the first time.

 For 1979, the Bronco saw little change from 1978 models.
 Along with the F-Series, rectangular headlamps (introduced on the Ranger trim for 1978) became standard on all Broncos.
-In an interior revision, captain's chair front seats became an option.
+In an interior revision, taller captain's chair front seats became an option.